Changpeng Zhao: Political views

 With regards to his political beliefs, Zhao stated in 2021 in Singapore, "I am not a complete libertarian, I'm not an anarchist...
 I don't believe human civilization is advanced enough to live in a world with no rules."

+"Freedom of Money"

+On April 8, 2026, sales commenced for Changpeng Zhao’s self-published memoir, Freedom of Money: A Memoir of Protecting Users, Resilience, and the Founding of Binance.
+Written largely during Zhao’s four-month incarceration in the United States in 2024, the 364-page memoir provides a personal account of his childhood in rural China, his family’s immigration to Canada, and his eventual rise to founding Binance in 2017, which went on to become the world’s largest cryptocurrency exchange by trading volume.
+The book also reflects on Binance’s rapid expansion, the collapse of major competitors such as FTX, and Zhao’s perspective on Binance’s 2023 legal settlement with the United States Department of Justice, which resulted in a $4.3 billion corporate penalty and Zhao stepping down as chief executive.

+In addition to recounting his business career, Zhao discusses the personal and professional consequences of the case, including his prison sentence and the period of reflection that led to the writing of the memoir.
+The book was self-published in both English and Chinese formats and was made available globally in print and digital editions.
+Zhao also publicly stated that 100% of his author royalties would be donated to Giggle Academy, his educational non-profit initiative focused on expanding access to free learning opportunities for children worldwide.

 Philanthropy

 Zhao has said he plans to donate up to 99% of his wealth, following the philanthropic examples of other global business magnates and investors such as Bill Gates and Warren Buffett.
 "I intend to donate most of my wealth, as many other entrepreneurs or founders have done, from Peabody to today.
 I intend to donate 90%, 95%, or 99% of my wealth."